-Unfortunately, the wellness industry is rife with misleading claims, and adaptogens have not been spared.
-You’ll find numerous products marketing adaptogens as weight-loss miracles, but this is a gross misrepresentation of their true capabilities.
+Unfortunately, you’ll find numerous products marketing adaptogens as weight-loss miracles, but this is a gross misrepresentation of their true capabilities.
 Adaptogens can only indirectly assist weight loss by reducing stress levels.

 Multiple studies have explored the benefits of adaptogens, but none conclusively prove they are effective weight loss agents.
 Their primary function is to help the body adapt to stress, not to serve as a fat-burning catalyst.

 By understanding the true benefits and limitations of adaptogens, you can make more informed choices about incorporating them into your wellness routine—without the unrealistic expectation of weight loss.